sky-uk/osprey/README.md

 7. The *osprey* client-id  is the Object ID of this application.
 This can be found in the Overview panel.

-The client ID and secrets generated in this section are used to fill out the osprey config file.
+The client ID and secrets generated in this section are used to fill out the Osprey config file.
 ```yaml
 providers:
   azure: